Generate a multi-companion matrix from spectral description

 if all complex spectral parameters come in complex conjugate

 pairs.
-This may be changed by argument type
+This may be changed by argument type.
+A list containing

 the matrix and the Jordan factors is returned if what.res =